-These can occur even in the healthiest of people, and while PVCs can, in theory, aggravate underlying heart conditions (that's why a doctor's visit is important) and can be caused by something other than anxiety, they are very often simply anxiety and stress related, and are usually completely harmless in every way.
+These can occur even in the healthiest of people.
+While PVCs can, in theory, aggravate underlying heart conditions (that's why a doctor's visit is important) and can be caused by something other than anxiety, they are very often anxiety and stress related.
+Many are harmless.

 Cause of Irregular Heartbeat From Anxiety

 Your heart works in mysterious ways, and the truth is that it's not entirely clear why anxiety leads to heart arrhythmia.
 While there are two causes that are well-known (more on that in a moment), there are simply times when your heartbeat may be altered for reasons that are completely unclear - they're simply your heart responding to the hormones, chemicals, and electrical impulses of your body.